dinayrore/api_party/README.md

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
   2. Change your directory to the one that which you have saved this zip file.`cd folder_name`
-  3. To run the program, type `ruby pokemon.rb -p id` (replacing 'id' with a desired Pokemon ID number).
+  3. To run the program, type `ruby request.rb -p id` (replacing 'id' with a desired Pokemon ID number).

 ## Built With